GerHobbelt/owemdjee/README.md

 ### NN, ...

+- **A-MNS_TemplateMatching** [📁](./A-MNS_TemplateMatching) [🌐](https://github.com/GerHobbelt/A-MNS_TemplateMatching) -- the official code for the PatternRecognition2020 paper: Fast and robust template matching with majority neighbour similarity and annulus projection transformation.
 - **bhtsne--Barnes-Hut-t-SNE** [📁](./bhtsne--Barnes-Hut-t-SNE) [🌐](https://github.com/GerHobbelt/bhtsne) -- Barnes-Hut t-SNE
 - **bolt** [📁](./bolt) [🌐](https://github.com/GerHobbelt/bolt) -- a deep learning library with high performance and heterogeneous flexibility.
 - **caffe** [📁](./caffe) [🌐](https://github.com/GerHobbelt/caffe) -- a fast deep learning framework made with expression and modularity in mind, developed by Berkeley AI Research (BAIR)/The Berkeley Vision and Learning Center (BVLC).
 - **catboost** [📁](./catboost) [🌐](https://github.com/GerHobbelt/catboost) -- a fast, scalable, high performance Gradient Boosting on Decision Trees library, used for ranking, classification, regression and other machine learning tasks.
 Supports computation on CPU and GPU.
 - **cppflow** [📁](./cppflow) [🌐](https://github.com/GerHobbelt/cppflow) -- run TensorFlow models in c++ without Bazel, without TensorFlow installation and without compiling Tensorflow.
+- **CRFpp** [📁](./CRFpp) [🌐](https://github.com/GerHobbelt/crfpp) -- CRF++ is a simple, customizable, and open source implementation of <a href="http://www.cis.upenn.edu/~pereira/papers/crf.pdf">Conditional Random Fields (CRFs)</a> for segmenting/labeling sequential data.
+CRF++ is designed for generic purpose and will be applied to a variety of NLP tasks, such as Named Entity Recognition, Information Extraction and Text Chunking.
+- **CRFsuite-extended** [📁](./CRFsuite-extended) [🌐](https://github.com/GerHobbelt/CRFSuiteEx) -- a fork of [Naoaki Okazaki's](http://www.chokkan.org/) implementation of conditional random fields (CRFs).
 - **DBoW2** [📁](./DBoW2) [🌐](https://github.com/GerHobbelt/DBoW2) -- a C++ library for indexing and converting images into a bag-of-word representation.
 It implements a hierarchical tree for approximating nearest neighbours in the image feature space and creating a visual vocabulary.
 DBoW2 also implements an image database with inverted and direct files to index images and enabling quick queries and feature comparisons.
 - **dlib** [📁](./dlib) [🌐](https://github.com/GerHobbelt/dlib) -- machine learning algorithms
 - **dynet** [📁](./dynet) [🌐](https://github.com/GerHobbelt/dynet) -- The Dynamic Neural Network Toolkit.
 DyNet is a neural network library developed by Carnegie Mellon University and many others.
 It is written in C++ (with bindings in Python) and is designed to be efficient when run on either CPU or GPU, and to work well with networks that have dynamic structures that change for every training instance.
 For example, these kinds of networks are particularly important in natural language processing tasks, and DyNet has been used to build state-of-the-art systems for syntactic parsing, machine translation, morphological inflection, and many other application areas.
+- **gtn** [📁](./gtn) [🌐](https://github.com/GerHobbelt/gtn) -- GTN (Automatic Differentiation with WFSTs) is a framework for automatic differentiation with weighted finite-state transducers.
+The goal of GTN is to make adding and experimenting with structure in learning algorithms much simpler.
+This structure is encoded as weighted automata, either acceptors (WFSAs) or transducers (WFSTs).
+With `gtn` you can dynamically construct complex graphs from operations on simpler graphs.
+Automatic differentiation gives gradients with respect to any input or intermediate graph with a single call to `gtn.backward`.
 - **lapack** [📁](./lapack) [🌐](https://github.com/GerHobbelt/lapack) -- [CBLAS](http://www.netlib.org/blas/) + [LAPACK](http://www.netlib.org/lapack/index.html) optimized linear algebra libs
+- **libfann** [📁](./libfann) [🌐](https://github.com/GerHobbelt/fann) -- FANN: Fast Artificial Neural Network Library, a free open source neural network library, which implements multilayer artificial neural networks in C with support for both fully connected and sparsely connected networks.
+Cross-platform execution in both fixed and floating point are supported.
+It includes a framework for easy handling of training data sets.
+It is easy to use, versatile, well documented, and fast.
+- **libmlpp** [📁](./libmlpp) [🌐](https://github.com/GerHobbelt/MLPP) -- ML++ :: The intent with this machine-learning library is for it to act as a crossroad between low-level developers and machine learning engineers.
 - **libsvm** [📁](./libsvm) [🌐](https://github.com/GerHobbelt/libsvm) -- a simple, easy-to-use, and efficient software for SVM classification and regression.
 It solves C-SVM classification, nu-SVM classification, one-class-SVM, epsilon-SVM regression, and nu-SVM regression.
 It also provides an automatic model selection tool for C-SVM classification.
+- **LightGBM** [📁](./LightGBM) [🌐](https://github.com/GerHobbelt/LightGBM) --   LightGBM (Light Gradient Boosting Machine) is a gradient boosting framework that uses tree based learning algorithms.
+It is designed to be distributed and efficient with the following advantages:

+  - Better accuracy.
+  - Capable of handling large-scale data.
+  - Faster training speed and higher efficiency.
+  - Lower memory usage.
+  - Support of parallel, distributed, and GPU learning.

 - **MITIE-nlp** [📁](./MITIE-nlp) [🌐](https://github.com/GerHobbelt/MITIE) -- provides state-of-the-art information extraction tools.
 Includes tools for performing [named entity extraction](http://blog.dlib.net/2014/04/mitie-completely-free-and-state-of-art.html) and [binary relation detection](http://blog.dlib.net/2014/07/mitie-v02-released-now-includes-python.html) as well as tools for training custom extractors and relation detectors.
 MITIE is built on top of [dlib](http://dlib.net), a high-performance machine-learning library, MITIE makes use of several state-of-the-art techniques including the use of distributional word embeddings and Structural Support Vector Machines.
+- **MNN** [📁](./MNN) [🌐](https://github.com/GerHobbelt/MNN) -- a highly efficient and lightweight deep learning framework.
+It supports inference and training of deep learning models, and has industry leading performance for inference and training on-device.
+At present, MNN has been integrated in more than 30 apps of Alibaba Inc, such as Taobao, Tmall, Youku, Dingtalk, Xianyu and etc., covering more than 70 usage scenarios such as live broadcast, short video capture, search recommendation, product searching by image, interactive marketing, equity distribution, security risk control.
+In addition, MNN is also used on embedded devices, such as IoT.
+Inside Alibaba, [MNN](https://mp.weixin.qq.com/s/5I1ISpx8lQqvCS8tGd6EJw) works as the basic module of the compute container in the [Walle](https://mp.weixin.qq.com/s/qpeCETty0BqqNJV9CMJafA) System, the first end-to-end, general-purpose, and large-scale production system for device-cloud collaborative machine learning, which has been published in the top system conference OSDI’22.
 - **multiverso** [📁](./multiverso) [🌐](https://github.com/GerHobbelt/Multiverso) -- a parameter server based framework for training machine learning models on big data with numbers of machines.
 It is currently a standard C++ library and provides a series of friendly programming interfaces.
 Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
 Instead, they are able to focus on the core machine learning logics: data, model, and training.
 - **ncnn** [📁](./ncnn) [🌐](https://github.com/GerHobbelt/ncnn) -- high-performance neural network inference computing framework optimized for mobile platforms (i.e. small footprint)
+- **NiuTrans.NMT** [📁](./NiuTrans.NMT) [🌐](https://github.com/GerHobbelt/NiuTrans.NMT) --   a lightweight and efficient Transformer-based neural machine translation system.
+Its main features are:

+  - Few dependencies.
+It is implemented with pure C++, and all dependencies are optional.
+  - Flexible running modes.
+The system can run with various systems and devices (Linux vs. Windows, CPUs vs. GPUs, and FP32 vs. FP16, etc.).
+  - Framework agnostic.
+It supports various models trained with other tools, e.g., fairseq models.
+  - High efficiency.
+It is heavily optimized for fast decoding, see [our WMT paper](https://arxiv.org/pdf/2109.08003.pdf) for more details.

+- **onnxruntime** [📁](./onnxruntime) [🌐](https://github.com/GerHobbelt/onnxruntime) -- a cross-platform inference and training machine-learning accelerator. **ONNX Runtime inference** can enable faster customer experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
+[Learn more &rarr;](https://www.onnxruntime.ai/docs/#onnx-runtime-for-inferencing)
+- **OpenBLAS** [📁](./OpenBLAS) [🌐](https://github.com/GerHobbelt/OpenBLAS) -- an optimized BLAS (Basic Linear Algebra Subprograms) library based on GotoBLAS2 1.13 BSD version.
+- **OpenCL-CTS** [📁](./OpenCL-CTS) [🌐](https://github.com/GerHobbelt/OpenCL-CTS) -- the OpenCL Conformance Test Suite (CTS) for all versions of the Khronos [OpenCL](https://www.khronos.org/opencl/) standard.
+- **OpenCL-Headers** [📁](./OpenCL-Headers) [🌐](https://github.com/GerHobbelt/OpenCL-Headers) -- C language headers for the OpenCL API.
+- **OpenCL-SDK** [📁](./OpenCL-SDK) [🌐](https://github.com/GerHobbelt/OpenCL-SDK) -- the Khronos OpenCL SDK.
+It brings together all the components needed to develop OpenCL applications.
 - **OpenFST** [📁](./OpenFST) [🌐](https://github.com/GerHobbelt/openfst) -- a library for constructing, combining, optimizing, and searching weighted finite-state transducers (FSTs).
 Weighted finite-state transducers are automata where each transition has an input label, an output label, and a weight.
 The more familiar finite-state acceptor is represented as a transducer with each transition's input and output label equal.
 Finite-state acceptors are used to represent sets of strings (specifically, regular or rational sets); finite-state transducers are used to represent binary relations between pairs of strings (specifically, rational transductions).
 The weights can be used to represent the cost of taking a particular transition.
 FSTs have key applications in speech recognition and synthesis, machine translation, optical character recognition, pattern matching, string processing, machine learning, information extraction and retrieval among others.
 Often a weighted transducer is used to represent a probabilistic model (e.g., an n-gram model, pronunciation model).
 FSTs can be optimized by determinization and minimization, models can be applied to hypothesis sets (also represented as automata) or cascaded by finite-state composition, and the best results can be selected by shortest-path algorithms.
+- **OpenFST-utils** [📁](./OpenFST-utils) [🌐](https://github.com/GerHobbelt/openfst-utils) -- a set of useful programs for manipulating Finite State Transducer with the OpenFst library.
+- **openvino** [📁](./openvino) [🌐](https://github.com/GerHobbelt/openvino) -- OpenVINO™ is an open-source toolkit for optimizing and deploying AI inference, includind several components: namely [Model Optimizer], [OpenVINO™ Runtime], [Post-Training Optimization Tool], as well as CPU, GPU, GNA, multi device and heterogeneous plugins to accelerate deep learning inference on Intel® CPUs and Intel® Processor Graphics.
+It supports pre-trained models from [Open Model Zoo], along with 100+ open source and public models in popular formats such as TensorFlow, ONNX, PaddlePaddle, MXNet, Caffe, Kaldi.
+- **PaddlePaddle** [📁](./PaddlePaddle) [🌐](https://github.com/GerHobbelt/Paddle) -- the first independent R&D deep learning platform in China.
+It is an industrial platform with advanced technologies and rich features that cover core deep learning frameworks, basic model libraries, end-to-end development kits, tools & components as well as service platforms.
+PaddlePaddle is originated from industrial practices with dedication and commitments to industrialization.
+It has been widely adopted by a wide range of sectors including manufacturing, agriculture, enterprise service, and so on while serving more than 4.7 million developers, 180,000 companies and generating 560,000 models.
+With such advantages, PaddlePaddle has helped an increasing number of partners commercialize AI.
 - **pagerank** [📁](./pagerank) [🌐](https://github.com/GerHobbelt/pagerank) -- a [pagerank](http://www.ams.org/samplings/feature-column/fcarc-pagerank) implementation in C++ able to handle very big graphs.
 - **pytorch** [📁](./pytorch) [🌐](https://github.com/GerHobbelt/pytorch) -- PyTorch library in C++
+- **ssdeep** [📁](./ssdeep) [🌐](https://github.com/GerHobbelt/ssdeep) -- fuzzy hashing library, can be used to assist with identifying almost identical files using context triggered piecewise hashing.
+- **ssimulacra2** [📁](./ssimulacra2) [🌐](https://github.com/GerHobbelt/ssimulacra2) -- Structural SIMilarity Unveiling Local And Compression Related Artifacts metric developed by Jon Sneyers.
+SSIMULACRA 2 is based on the concept of the multi-scale structural similarity index measure (MS-SSIM), computed in a perceptually relevant color space, adding two other (asymmetric) error maps, and aggregating using two different norms.
+- **stan** [📁](./stan) [🌐](https://github.com/GerHobbelt/stan) -- Stan is a C++ package providing (1) full Bayesian inference using the No-U-Turn sampler (NUTS), a variant of Hamiltonian Monte Carlo (HMC), (2) approximate Bayesian inference using automatic differentiation variational inference (ADVI), and (3) penalized maximum likelihood estimation (MLE) using L-BFGS optimization.
+It is built on top of the [Stan Math library](https://github.com/stan-dev/math).
+- **stan-math** [📁](./stan-math) [🌐](https://github.com/GerHobbelt/stan-math) -- the Stan Math Library is a C++, reverse-mode automatic differentiation library designed to be usable, extensive and extensible, efficient, scalable, stable, portable, and redistributable in order to facilitate the construction and utilization of algorithms that utilize derivatives.
+- **StarSpace** [📁](./StarSpace) [🌐](https://github.com/GerHobbelt/StarSpace) -- a general-purpose neural model for efficient learning of entity embeddings for solving a wide variety of problems.
 - **tensorflow** [📁](./tensorflow) [🌐](https://github.com/GerHobbelt/tensorflow) -- an end-to-end open source platform for machine learning.
 - **thunderSVM** [📁](./thunderSVM) [🌐](https://github.com/GerHobbelt/thundersvm) -- ThunderSVM exploits GPUs and multi-core CPUs to achieve high efficiency, supporting all functionalities of LibSVM such as one-class SVMs, SVC, SVR and probabilistic SVMs.
 - **tinn** [📁](./tinn) [🌐](https://github.com/GerHobbelt/tinn) -- Tinn (Tiny Neural Network) is a 200 line dependency free neural network library written in C99.
+- **vxl** [📁](./vxl) [🌐](https://github.com/GerHobbelt/vxl) -- VXL (the Vision-something-Libraries) is a collection of C++ libraries designed for computer vision research and implementation.
+It was created from TargetJr and the IUE with the aim of making a light, fast and consistent system.
 - **warp-ctc** [📁](./warp-ctc) [🌐](https://github.com/GerHobbelt/warp-ctc) -- A fast parallel implementation of CTC, on both CPU and GPU.
 Connectionist Temporal Classification (CTC) is a loss function useful for performing supervised learning on sequence data, without needing an alignment between input data and labels.
 For example, CTC can be used to train end-to-end systems for speech recognition.
 - **xnnpack** [📁](./xnnpack) [🌐](https://github.com/GerHobbelt/XNNPACK) -- a highly optimized library of floating-point neural network inference operators for ARM, WebAssembly, and x86 platforms.
 XNNPACK is not intended for direct use by deep learning practitioners and researchers; instead it provides low-level performance primitives for accelerating high-level machine learning frameworks, such as TensorFlow Lite, TensorFlow.js, PyTorch, and MediaPipe.
 - **xtensor** [📁](./xtensor) [🌐](https://github.com/GerHobbelt/xtensor) -- C++ tensors with broadcasting and lazy computing. `xtensor` is a C++ library meant for numerical analysis with multi-dimensional array expressions.